rancher/windows/docs/active-directory/group-managed-service-accounts/04-gmsa-in-kubernetes.md

 an Active Directory domain.
 This ‘plugin’ functionality is leveraged by Azures AKS and AWS EKS to solve the auto-scaling problem for their paying customers.
 While not well documented, plugins may be written by other developers to achieve the same outcome outside AKS.

+---
+> [Continue to the next page](05-gmsa-outside-the-domain.md) to learn more about how gMSA's are used outside an Active Directory Domain using un-joined nodes